Jmurray1989/Green-Machine/README.md

  The navbar links are on the right side of the navbar.
 I have 7 links in total:-
 - Home
 - Download <strong>(by clicking download an auto scroll function will occur to bring you to the desired location)</strong>
-- Design <strong>(by clicking download an auto scroll function will occur to bring you to the desired location)</strong>
+- Design <strong>(by clicking design an auto scroll function will occur to bring you to the desired location)</strong>
 - Shop
 - Skoot Route
 - Test Drive